taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ## Performance requirements

+An estimation of the rocket trajectory - apogee, acceleration, velocity and total operation time (pre-launch to recovery) were made to develop these performance requirements for the flight of a 1:10 scale Nike Smoke rcoket with a C6:5 engine.
+The full calucations can be seen here: Engineering requirement calculations

 <table style="border-collapse: collapse; width: 100%; font-family: Arial, sans-serif;">
     <tr style="background-color:#c9c9c9;">
         <th colspan="2" align="left" style="padding:14px; font-size:28px; border:1px solid #999;">